godotengine/godot-website/collections/_article/godot-3-4-is-released.md

 <a id="crypto"></a>
 #### Crypto: AES and HMAC contexts

-Fabio Alessandrelli ([fales](https://github.com/Faless)) backported a number of [cryptographic features](https://github.com/godotengine/godot/pull/48144) for the 3.4 release, adding an `AESContext` to provide a scripting interface to AES-ECB and AES-CBC encryption/decryption methods.
+Fabio Alessandrelli ([Fales](https://github.com/Faless)) backported a number of [cryptographic features](https://github.com/godotengine/godot/pull/48144) for the 3.4 release, adding an `AESContext` to provide a scripting interface to AES-ECB and AES-CBC encryption/decryption methods.
 Godot can now save and load public keys, sign and verify a hash with a RSA key, and encrypt and decrypt RSA keys.

 Jon Bonazza ([jonbonazza](https://github.com/jonbonazza)) and [tavurth](https://github.com/tavurth) respectively implemented and [backported HMAC support](https://github.com/godotengine/godot/pull/48869) in the crypto API via a new `HMACContext`.
-This can be used as an authentication method notibly to interact with services such as GameAnalytics.
+This can be used as an authentication method notably to interact with services such as GameAnalytics.

 <a id="rendering"></a>
 ### Rendering